 Music specialist teachers from Lancashire Music Service deliver discrete instrument tuition to groups and individual children from Reception- Year 6.
 Instrument players are invited to join our School Band who rehearse once weekly, on a Friday morning.

 At Tonacliffe we pride ourselves on our musical achievements.
-Annually, we host a Musical Evening, Christmas performances, Singing events and a Year 6 Summer Show for our parents and guardians and the wider community to attend.
+Annually, we host a Musical Evening, Christmas performances, Singing events, class assemblies and a Year 6 Summer Show for our parents and guardians and the wider community to attend.
 These experiences are invaluable for our children to practise and perform to a variety of audiences and most importantly boost their self-esteem and enjoy making music and singing together.
 Our whole school singing assembly is enjoyed by all, as we come together once a week to sing together.

 At Tonacliffe we believe that music experiences in the early years are vital for the children to develop competent speech and language and a shared, cultural identity.
 Music resources are accessible through planned continuous provision.
 The nature of early years allows music to be incorporated into a wide range of areas and is planned for where music makes a difference to a child’s development.
 Children in Reception follow the Charanga scheme of work, through discrete music lessons, throughout the year.